Thyroid Cancer

 Surgery.

 The primary therapy for all forms of thyroid cancer is surgery.
-The generally accepted approach is to remove the one half or entire thyroid gland.
-For some cancers removal of neck lymph nodes is indicated as well.
-After total thyroidectomy, patients need to be on thyroid hormone for the rest of their life.
-If only 1/2 of the thyroid removed then about 1/2 of the patient will not need to have any thyroid hormone supplementation.
-Often the thyroid cancer is cured by surgery alone, especially if the cancer is small.
-If the cancer is large within the thyroid and/ or if it has spread to lymph nodes and you are at high risk for recurrent cancer, radioactive iodine therapy can be used as pill given to destroy thyroid cancer cells after removal of the thyroid gland by surgery.
+The generally accepted approach is to remove one-half or the entire thyroid gland.
+For some cancers, removal of neck lymph nodes is also indicated.
+After total thyroidectomy, patients need to be on thyroid hormone for the rest of their lives.
+If only 1/2 of the thyroid is removed, about 1/2 of patients will not need thyroid hormone supplementation.
+Often, thyroid cancer is cured by surgery alone, especially if the cancer is small.
+If the cancer is large within the thyroid and/ or if it has spread to lymph nodes, and you are at high risk for recurrent cancer, radioactive iodine therapy can be used as a pill given to destroy thyroid cancer cells after removal of the thyroid gland by surgery.

 Radioactive iodine therapy.

 A major reason for the usually excellent prognosis for patients with papillary and follicular thyroid carcinoma, and even Hurthle cell thyroid carcinoma, is that radioactive iodine can be used to destroy residual thyroid cancer cells with little or no damage to other tissues in the body.
-Thyroid cells normally concentrate iodine from the bloodstream to use to produce the thyroid hormones.
+Thyroid cells normally concentrate iodine from the bloodstream to produce thyroid hormones.
 By contrast, thyroid cancer cells usually take up only tiny amounts of iodine.
-However, high levels of thyroid stimulating hormone (TSH) can arouse thyroid cancer cells to take up significant amounts of iodine.
+However, high levels of thyroid-stimulating hormone (TSH) can arouse thyroid cancer cells to take up significant amounts of iodine.

-If radioactive iodine therapy used, high levels of TSH will be produced in your body by making you hypothyroid for a short time—either by not starting thyroid hormone pills after the thyroid gland is removed or by stopping your thyroid hormone pills if you are already on medication.
+If radioactive iodine therapy is used, high levels of TSH will be produced in your body by making you hypothyroid for a short time—either by not starting thyroid hormone pills after the thyroid gland is removed or by stopping your thyroid hormone pills if you are already on medication.
 Sometimes, to minimize your symptoms of hypothyroidism, your doctor may prescribe Cytomel™ (T3) to take while you are becoming hypothyroid.
-Another option is to use synthetic thyroid stimulating hormone - Thyrogen.
-In this cases patient do not need to withhold their thyroid hormone replacement, have less side effect from that and can continue to perform their normal function and job activities without significant interruption as it would happened with withdraw therapy.
-Also, you may be asked to go on a low iodine diet before the treatment to increase the effectiveness of the radioactive iodine.
-You can see diet and low iodine cook book on Thyca.org website (thyroid cancer survival association).
-Once the TSH level is high enough, a whole body iodine scan is done by administering a small dose of radioactive iodine to determine if there are remaining thyroid cells that need to be destroyed.
-If enough cells show up on the whole-body iodine scan, a large dose of radioactive iodine (I-131) is given, and then the thyroid pills are re-started.
-Sometimes higher empiric dose is giving first, following by the iodine scan.
-This is performed in order to decrease initial response to small dose which may compromise following therapy with the large dose.
+Another option is to use synthetic thyroid-stimulating hormone - Thyrogen.
+In these cases, patients do not need to withhold their thyroid hormone replacement, experience fewer side effects from it, and can continue to perform their normal functions and job activities without significant interruption, as would happen with withdrawal therapy.
+Also, you may be asked to follow a low-iodine diet before the treatment to increase the effectiveness of the radioactive iodine.
+You can find the diet and low-iodine cookbook on the Thyca.org website (Thyroid Cancer Survivors Association).
+Once the TSH level is high enough, a whole-body iodine scan is performed by administering a small dose of radioactive iodine to determine whether remaining thyroid cells need to be destroyed.
+If enough cells show up on the whole-body iodine scan, a large dose of radioactive iodine (I-131) is given, and then the thyroid pills are restarted.
+Sometimes a higher empiric dose is given first, followed by the iodine scan.
+This is performed to reduce the initial response to a small dose, which may compromise subsequent therapy with a large dose.

 Radioactive iodine therapy has even been able to cure cases of thyroid cancer that had already spread to lymph nodes and other organs.
-But administration of high doses can cause some side effects in about 10% of the patients (dose depended effects).
-It may cause dry mouth or lose their sense of taste or smell for a short period of time after receiving radioactive iodine treatment.
-In order to prevent those side effects, during treatment with radioactive iodine, patients are encouraged to drink lots of water and other fluids.
+But administration of high doses can cause side effects in about 10% of patients (dose-dependent).
+It may cause dry mouth or a short-term loss of taste or smell after receiving radioactive iodine treatment.
+To prevent those side effects, during treatment with radioactive iodine, patients are encouraged to drink plenty of water and other fluids.
 Chewing sugar-free gum or sucking on sugar-free hard candy may help.

 Patients with medullary thyroid and anaplastic thyroid carcinomas do not respond to and do not receive I-131 treatment.